Jane O'Donoghue: 1998–2001

 O'Donoghue played her first match on the adult ITF Circuit in September 1998 in the qualifying draw for the $10k in Sunderland.
-She lost in the second round of the qualifying tournament and finished the season without a world ranking.
+She finished the season without a world ranking.

 She attempted to qualify for three $10k events in 1999 but did not win a match.
 She again finished the season without a world ranking.

-O'Donoghue started her 2000 season with her first ever main draw ITF appearance courtesy of a wildcard into the $10k event in Hatfield where she fell in round one.
-She was beaten by fellow Brit, Alice Barnes, in round one of the ITF in Swansea before being given a wild card into the qualifying draw of Wimbledon and again being beaten by Barnes in her first match.
-In August, O'Donoghue made a surprise run to the final of a $10k in Bath where she was beaten by Susi Bensch and she continued her momentum by following this up with a run to the quarterfinals of an ITF in London ($10k).
+O'Donoghue started her 2000 season with her first main draw ITF appearance courtesy of a wildcard into the $10k event in Hatfield.
+In August, O'Donoghue reached the final of a $10k.
 She finished the year with a ranking of world no. 564.

-O'Donoghue had very little in the way of success on the ITF Circuit in 2001 but was nevertheless given a wildcard into the qualifying draw of Wimbledon where she beat world No. 136, Maja Palaversic, in the first round before losing to Stéphanie Foretz in her second match.
-O'Donoghue's next tournament was in the $25k in Felixstowe where she had to retire in the first round.
-She did not compete again that year.
-Her year-end ranking was world No. 471.
+Her year-end ranking at the end of 2001 was world No. 471.

 2002

-Returning to the tour in January 2002, O'Donoghue reached the quarterfinals of the $10k in Hull.
-In March, she reached the semifinals of the $10k in Amiens as a qualifier and two months later in May, she won her first professional title in Bournemouth, beating Yvonne Doyle in the final in straight sets.
-Just two weeks later she won the second ITF title of her career, this one in Hatfield, beating all three top seeds on the way to the title.
-In June, she made her debut on the WTA Tour in the qualifying draw of the Tier III DFS Classic in Birmingham, courtesy of a wildcard.
-She lost to Antonella Serra Zanetti.
-This was immediately followed by another wildcard into the qualifying draw of a British WTA tournament, the Tier II Britannic Asset Management International where she was beaten by Marissa Irvin.
-She then received a wildcard into the main draw of Wimbledon where she lost to the top seed Venus Williams in the first round.
+In January 2002, O'Donoghue won her first professional title in Bournemouth Two weeks later, she won the second ITF title of her career in Hatfield.
+She received a wildcard into the main draw of Wimbledon where she lost to the top seed Venus Williams in the first round.
 In the second half of the year, she reached two quarterfinals of $25k tournaments and finished the year with a ranking of world No. 295.